athaddius/STIRMetrics/README.md

 # STIRMetrics

 A metric evaluation framework for STIR.
-Currently uses CSRT as the implemented model.
+Provides CSRT, MFT, and RAFT baselines for 2D, and a simple RAFT baseline for 3D.

 ## Requirements